#

 In the IAM navigation pane, select Access management -> Roles and select the Create role button in the upper right.

-Select the radio button associated with the AWS account entity type.
+Select the radio button associated with the AWS account trusted entity type.

-Select the Another AWS account radio button and paste the NetSPI Platform AWS account ID to create the trust relationship:
+Select the Another AWS account radio button and paste the NetSPI Platform AWS account ID in the Account ID field to create the trust relationship:

 Under options, select the Require external ID checkbox and specify a random value for the external ID.